anzbert/beat_pads/README.md

 - Supports virtual Midi connection to other apps on your device
 - Built-In support for the popular finger drumming courses from XpressPads.com
 - And more...

+## Licence

+Licenced under GPL3.
+The code in this project is freely usable in any other open source project.
+Enjoy 👍

 ## Feedback and Contributions